Skip to content

 The Pattern

-Blockchain does not need to fix everything.
-It needs to fix what is broken.
+Blockchain doesn’t need to fix everything.
+It needs to fix what’s broken.

-The opportunity is not in tokenizing every object or database.
-It is in the narrow set of use cases where immutability, uptime, and permissionless access change real-world outcomes.
+The opportunity isn’t in tokenizing every object or database.
+It’s in the narrow set of use cases where immutability, uptime, and permissionless access change real-world outcomes.

 What is the most surprising use case you have seen succeed on chain, and what technical choice made it work?